Otisdev95/AirBnB_clone_v2/web_static/README.md

-This directory contains the HTML files
+This directory implements webpage design.